-- 7.1 As detailed in the character appraisal for the conservation area in the City Council administrative area, the buildings in that conservation area, with the exception of the church, are residential in character, being largely consistent with their historic uses.
-The surviving commercial elements of the former village are located within the boundary of the conservation area in Blaby District, which also has a significant residential element. - 7.2 Where a change of use is proposed, this should be appropriate to the architectural character of the property.
-Conversion or excessive subdivision of a property can harm the amenity of the conservation areas through structural alterations and associated developments, such as large bin and cycle stores.
-Each council will not support changes of use that harm the character of the conservation areas.

-7.3 Should a property become long-term vacant each council will pursue appropriate steps to ensure the condition of the building is maintained and to encourage re-use.
+- 7.1 As detailed in the character appraisal, one of the defining characteristics of the Conservation Areas is the variety of uses, including flats, houses, community facilities, social clubs, pubs, churches, halls and other commercial premises.
+This vibrancy and diversity will be supported and encouraged into the future, hoped to ensure viability, vitality, and sustainability of the Conservation Area. - 7.2 Where a change of use is proposed, this should be appropriate to the architectural character of the property.
+Where conversion or excessive subdivision of a property is proposed, this can harm the amenity of the Conservation Area through structural alterations and associated developments, such as large bin stores.
+The Council will not support changes of use that harm the character and appearance of the Conservation Area. - 7.3 Where properties are long-term vacant the Council will pursue appropriate steps to ensure the condition of the building is maintained and to encourage re-use.
 In exceptional circumstances, the use of enforcement powers will be considered.
-Long-term vacancy will not be a justifiable reason to allow for demolition unless it can be demonstrated that all options for re-use have been investigated.
+Long-term vacancy will not be a justifiable reason to allow for